-It’s an unfortunate fact of film criticism that horror is probably the most under-appreciated of all genres.
-Frequently considered trashy or lowbrow by moviegoers and almost completely ignored by the Academy, horror movies are usually considered cheap thrills for sadistic viewers.
+Slashers and torture films will undoubtedly satisfy your horror crave, but sometimes it’s nice to watch more than just wanton bloodshed in a Halloween movie.
+It’s an unfortunate fact of film criticism that horror movies are probably the most under-appreciated of all genres.
+Frequently considered trashy or lowbrow by moviegoers and almost always completely ignored by the Academy, horror movies are typically considered cheap thrills for sadistic viewers.

 With this in mind, we’ve curated a list of under-appreciated arthouse cinema for the more adventurous horror fan.

 (Content Warning: All of the movies below depict extreme physical and sexual violence.)